flutter/flutter/specs/ui.md

 will be routed to the chosen target until the pointer goes up, regardless of whether it's in that target's visible area.

-When one moves, if it is "up" then a 'pointer-moved' event is fired at the application's document, otherwise if it is "down" then the event is fired at the element or document that was selected for the 'pointer-down' event.

-When one switches from "down" to "up", a 'pointer-up' event is fired at the element or document that was selected for the 'pointer-down' event.

-When there are no "down" pointers and one switches to "down", if either there are no buttons (touch) or only the primary button is active (mouse, stylus) and this is not an inverted stylus, then this becomes the "primary" pointer.
+When an element captures a pointer and it has no captured pointers so far, if either there are no buttons (touch, stylus) or only the primary button is active (mouse) and this is not an inverted stylus, then that pointer is marked as "primary" for that element.
 The pointer remains the primary pointer until the corresponding pointer-up event (even if the buttons change).

+When one moves, if it is "up" then a 'pointer-moved' event is fired at the application's document, otherwise if it is "down" then the event is fired at the element or document that was selected for the 'pointer-down' event (the capturing element).
+If the return value of a 'pointer-moved' event is 'cancel', then pretend that the pointer moved to 'up', send 'pointer-up' as described below, and drop all events for this pointer until such time as it actually changes to be 'up'.

+When one switches from "down" to "up", a 'pointer-up' event is fired at the element or document that was selected for the 'pointer-down' event (the capturing target).

-At the time of a pointer-up event, if there is another pointer that is already down and is of the same kind, and that has either no buttons or only its primary button active, then that becomes the new primary pointer.
+At the time of a pointer-up event, if there is another pointer that is already down, captured by the same element, and is of the same kind, and that has either no buttons or only its primary button active, then that becomes the new primary pointer for that element before the pointer-up event is sent.
+Otherwise, the primary pointer stops being primary just after the pointer-up.

+Nothing special happens when a capturing target moves in the DOM.

+The x and y position of an -up or -down event always match those of the previous -moved or -added event, so their dx and dy are always 0.

 These events all bubble and their data is an object with the following